 That in early years inhomogeneities impacted the quality of SST analyses is also not surprising, but it is valuable to learn when these inhomogeneities took place, and which time periods in the analyses should be taken with some reservation.
-Of course, this assertion depends on the assumption that the homogenization of the local data did remove all change points and other inhomogeneities.
+Of course, this assertion depends on the assumption that the homogenization of the local data did remove all break points and other inhomogeneities.

 Figure 3.
 Comparison of the EOF1 and EOF2 derived from the LH data set of local SST at 26 sites (blue bars; red lines), and derived from the localized analysis data LA-HadISST (yellow bars; black lines).
+Top: EOF spatial patterns, bottom: principal components (time coefficients).